-An otolaryngologist- head and neck surgeon provides comprehensive medical and surgical care for adult and pediatric patients with diseases and disorders that affect the ears, nose and throat, the respiratory and upper alimentary systems, and related structures of the head and neck.
+An otolaryngologist - also known as an ear, nose, and throat doctor or ENT - provides comprehensive medical and surgical care for adult and pediatric patients with diseases and disorders that affect the ears, nose and throat, the respiratory and upper alimentary systems, and related structures of the head and neck.

 The Ears- Hearing loss affects one in ten North Americans.
 The unique domain of otolaryngologist is the treatment of ear disorders.
 They are trained in both the medical and surgical treatment of hearing, ear infections, balance disorders, ear noise (tinnitus), nerve pain, and facial and cranial nerve disorders.
 Otolaryngologists also manage congenital (birth) disorders of the outer and inner ear.

 The Nose- About 35 million people develop chronic sinusitis each year, making it one of the most common health complaints in America.
 Care of the nasal cavity and sinuses is one of the primary skills of otolaryngologists.
 Management of the nasal area include allergies and sense of smell.
 Breathing through, and the appearance of, the nose are also part of otolaryngologists' expertise.